The Amplituhedron BCFW Triangulation: Definitions for BCFW Cells

 \subsection{Domino Matrices}

-Karp, Williams, Zhang and Thomas~\cite[Appendix~A]{karp2020decompositions} suggest representing the points in the BCFW cells by special matrices, called \emph{domino bases}.
+Karp, Williams, Zhang and Thomas~\cite[Appendix~A]{karp2020decompositions} suggest representing the points in the BCFW cells by special matrices, whose rows are called \emph{domino bases}.
 This form is especially useful for analyzing the amplituhedron map.
 Here we redefine these matrices via their one-to-one correspondence to chord diagrams.